mcdonc/.nixconfig/darwin/README.rst

 named ``darwin-uninstaller`` that will uninstall ``nix-darwin`` (and presumably all the changes it made).

-To uninstall Nix itself run ``/nix/nix-installer uninstall`` or rerun the GUI installer pkg.
+To uninstall Nix itself run ``/nix/nix-installer uninstall`` or rerun the Determinate Systems Nix GUI installer pkg.